microsoft/industry/fsi/referenceImplementation/readme.md

 FSI Landing Zones reference implementation will meet the organizations in the financial services industry where they are, and the design has catered for existing subscriptions and workloads in Azure.

-See the following [article](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/enterprise-scale/transition) to learn more how you can transition into an Azure architecture based on a multi-subscription design with clear separation of platform and landing zones, such as FSI Landing Zones on Microsoft Azure.
+See the following [generic guidance](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/enterprise-scale/transition) to learn more how you can transition into an Azure architecture based on a multi-subscription design with clear separation of platform and landing zones, such as FSI Landing Zones on Microsoft Azure.

 ## How FSI Landing Zones reference implementation works

 This section describes at a high level how FSI Landing Zones reference implementation works.
 Your landing zones are the output of a multi-subscription environment for all your Azure services, where compliance, guardrails, security, networking, and identity is provided at scale by the platform.

-## FSI Landing Zones architecture
+### FSI Landing Zones architecture

 The Management Group structure implemented with FSI Landing Zones is as follows: